elenekravishvili/EleneKravisvili/README.md

 # EleneKravisvili
-Heat flow problem with radiation and Newtonian boundary conditions
+Heat flow problem with radiation and Newtonian boundary conditions.